Arachne's Creative Commons pixel art thread

 This is my Creative Commons game art thread.
 Most of the pixel art posted here has a non-commercial Creative Commons license.
 There are currently two sets licensed under the more permissive CC BY-SA license.
 The remaining non-commercial assets (CC BY-NC-SA) will remain non-commercial

-I'm hoping to update this thread every now and then with new sets or additions to the existing sets.
-As much as I enjoy making these sets, it's not as much fun if others can't use them, so any feedback is welcome.
+Most of these sets are incomplete.
 If there's anything in particular you would like to see added, feel free to make suggestions.
 Even if I don't have much time to work on these, knowing what you like can help me focus my efforts where it's most appreciated.

 For older stuff, there's also my Assemblee thread